lhcb/starterkit-lessons/first-analysis-steps/analysisflow.md

 There are multiple packages that collaboratos use in LHCb.
 Some of this packages are CERN supported, some are projects from the LHCb collaborators and some are supported by external community.

-* [ROOT](https://root.cern/) and it's python twin sister pyROOT are open-source data analysis frameworks used extensively in HEP community.
+* [ROOT](https://root.cern/) and its python twin sister pyROOT are open-source data analysis frameworks used extensively in HEP community.
 * [scikit-HEP project](https://github.com/scikit-hep) a metaproject for python based particle physics analysis.
 Consists of multiple useful python modules, some of them are listed here:
    - [uproot](https://github.com/scikit-hep/uproot4) a python module that allows to read the root files (that are the output of the DaVinci package).
    - [awkward arrays](https://github.com/scikit-hep/awkward-1.0) a python module for the numpy-like particle physics friendly array, that supports nested, variable-sized data arrays.